MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_ISE.md

 Windows PowerShell ISE is installed, enabled, and ready to use in all supported versions of Windows.

-- In Windows 8.1, Windows 8, Windows Server 2012 R2, and Windows Server 2012,
-  on the Start screen, type PowerShell_ISE, and then click PowerShell_ISE or Windows PowerShell ISE.
+- In the Start menu, type PowerShell_ISE, and then click PowerShell_ISE or Windows PowerShell ISE.

-- In Windows Server 2012 R2 and Windows Server 2012, in Server Manager, on the Tools menu, click Windows PowerShell ISE.

-- In earlier versions of Windows, click Start, All Programs, Accessories, Windows PowerShell, and then click Windows PowerShell ISE.

 - In a Windows PowerShell console, Cmd.exe, or the Run or Search box in Windows, type "PowerShell_ise.exe".
 You can also use the command-line